StudyFrenchSpanish

 While there are different dialects and varieties of Spanish, most speakers can understand each other.

-Spanish Speaking population In Europe
+Spanish Speaking Population in Europe

 Spain is a dominant nation with 46 million speakers, which is expected, considering where the language originated.